If you like what you found here :

 Speed: Fast

-A good DAM that can handle well hierarchical keywords, but the outdated interface and strange commands kept me away from using it.
+A good DAM that can handle well hierarchical keywords, but the outdated interface and strange commands kept me away from using it, but it's very outdated.

 Conclusion: